9 Best John Cusack Movies You Must See

 5. The Grifters (1990)

 Cusack is Roy, a smart, cocky, short con artist who makes a good living slipping bartenders the wrong amount of cash or getting into a poker game with his own dice.
-Back into his life comes his mother, herself a numbers runner for the mob, a dangerous bleach blonde beauty who might harbour incestuous feelings for her son.
+Back into his life comes his mother, herself a numbers runner for the mob, a dangerous bleach-blonde beauty who might harbor incestuous feelings for her son.
 Roy’s girl is a deadly little minx who is onto Roy and wants him to get into a long con with her.
 Roy tries to get them both out of his life with fatal results.
 An exceptional ensemble, with each portraying vicious characters willing to go as far as it takes to have their way.
 The scenes between Cusack and the great Anjelica Huston crackle with a creepy sexual tension.

 Read More: Best Andrew Lincoln Movies and TV Shows